informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica3/practica3_en.md

 - the tests of the previous assignment modified to show incorrect positions
 - tests have been added to check the chaining of explosions
 - tests have been added to check the records work correctly
+- test execution order is relevant in assignment 3, in case of manual executions, test 00-easy_25 needs to be run before test 09-easy_25.